onedata/onedata-documentation/docs/user-guide/public-data.md

 [toc][1]

-Public Data collections refer to data records that are openly available to the public without the need for authentication, yet may be associated with varying levels of licenses and usage restrictions.
+Public Data collections refer to data records that are available to the public without the need for authentication, yet may be associated with varying levels of licenses and usage restrictions.
 Such collections that have open licenses and are openly accessible, exploitable, editable, and shareable by anyone are referred to as [Open